Ditectrev/DP-203/README.md

 ### You have an Azure subscription that contains an Azure Data Lake Storage Gen2 account named account1 and an Azure Synapse Analytics workspace named workspace1.
 You need to create an external table in a serverless SQL pool in workspace1.
 The external table will reference CSV files stored in account1.
 The solution must maximize performance.
 How should you configure the external table?

-- [x] Use a native external table and authenticate by using a shared access signature (SAS).
+- [x] Use a native external table and authenticate by using a Shared Access Signature (SAS).
 - [ ] Use a native external table and authenticate by using a storage account key.
-- [ ] Use an Apache Hadoop external table and authenticate by using a shared access signature (SAS).
+- [ ] Use an Apache Hadoop external table and authenticate by using a Shared Access Signature (SAS).
 - [ ] Use an Apache Hadoop external table and authenticate by using a service principal in Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra.

 ### You have an Azure Synapse Analytics serverless SQL pool that contains a database named db1.
 The data model for db1 is shown in the following exhibit.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the exhibit.